 Frequently Asked Questions

-The Mid-States Corridor Project examines the concept of an improved highway connection in southern Indiana.
-The Mid-States Corridor is anticipated to begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through the Huntingburg and Jasper area and extend north to connect to Interstate 69.
+The Mid-States Corridor Project examines an improved highway connection in southern Indiana.
+It would begin at SR 66 near the William H. Natcher Bridge crossing the Ohio River at Rockport, continue generally through the Huntingburg and Jasper area and extend north to connect to Interstate 69.

 The NEPA process includes:

-- Analysis and comparison of the benefits, impacts and costs of a range or reasonable options to identify a preferred corridor for the proposed facility
+- Analysis and comparison of the benefits, impacts and costs of a range of reasonable alternatives to identify a preferred corridor for the proposed facility

 - Assessment of the social, economic and environmental impacts of each corridor, along with consideration of ways to avoid, minimize or mitigate impacts

-- Identification of the project’s purpose and need, and consideration of a variety of options to meet both including improvements to and use of existing facilities and construction of new roadway facilities
+- Identification of the project’s purpose and need and consideration of a variety of alternatives to meet both including improvements to and use of existing facilities and construction of new roadway facilities

 - Public involvement, including opportunities to participate and comment